paritytech/cumulus/docs/documentation.md

 - `B0-silent`: *Changes should not be mentioned in any release notes*
 - `B1-note_worthy`: *Changes should be noted in the release notes*

 ### C labels: Criticality - how critical is this change?
-Criticality - how critical is this change?
 Which impact does it have on the builders?
 To be used in combination with a T* label
 - `C1-low`: *PR touches the given topic and has a low impact on builders.*
 - `C3-medium`: *PR touches the given topic and has a medium impact on builders.*
 - `C5-high`: *PR touches the given topic and has a high impact on builders.*